CDixon0416/Notes/Notes/Security+-2023/Security+.md

             - Malware that self replicates without user intervention

       - Ransomware and Crypto-malware
+         - Ransomware
+            - Malware that typically encrypts a device and requires a ransom to get the data back
+            - Evolved from HOAXes into real attacks using crypto-malware
+         - Crypto-Malware
+            - Malware that uses cryptography to be able to encrypt all of your personal information for a ransom

       - Trojans and RATs

       - Rootkits

       - Spyware

       - Bots and Botnets

       - Logic Bombs

       - Password Attacks

       - Physical Attacks

       - Adversarial Artiifical Intelligence

       - Supply Chain Attacks

       - Cloud-based vs On-Prem Attacks

       - Cryptographic Attacks
           - How do you guarantee that data you've sent is secure?
              - Without the key the attackers look for exploits/vulnerability/bad configuration in cryptography itself